Good reasons to buy

 No, your Serious Illness Benefit is separate and will not be deducted from your Life Insurance payout.

 We also offer comprehensive Critical Illness Cover, available through an independent financial adviser.
-This includes cover for 60 critical illnesses and the option to include Children’s Critical Illness Cover, which is available for an extra charge.
+This includes cover for 60 critical illnesses and includes the option to add Children’s Critical Illness Cover, which is available for an extra charge.
+Our Children's Critical Illness cover isn't automatically included.

 These plans come with practical and emotional support during difficult times, through our Helping Hand service.